About CDSIRC

 Reporting

-The committee reports directly to the Minister for Education and provides an annual report to the South Australian Parliament.
+The committee reports directly to the Minister for Education, Training and Skills and provides an annual report to the South Australian Parliament.

 This report: